 In this virtual forum, interns have an opportunity to learn directly from thought leaders across the states and receive additional resources for shaping their professional development and future careers.
 For state-based organizations, this content is a free educational resource that internship supervisors can use to enrich interns’ learning and experience.

-The 2020 SPN InternNet program will be a six-part interview series with the experts listed below.
-These short-form video interviews will be delivered to interns via email every other week, beginning June 25, 2020.
+The 2020 SPN InternNet program will run each semester as a six-part interview series with the experts listed below.
+Interns will receive these short-form video interviews via email every other week, beginning September 17, 2020.
 Each email will include additional resources, such as career advice, leadership tips, book recommendations, and links to further reading on the week’s topic.

 This series is open to interns at all free-market, state-based organizations.
 Registration is required for participation.

 We welcome any think tank internship coordinators and staff who are interested in professional development and the ideas being discussed.
 In addition to our InternNet series, we also have an Internship Resource Library available on our member portal, with resources on building a successful internship program.

 SESSION ONE: The Moral Case for Liberty (September 21, 2021)

 Speaker: Christina Sandefur, Executive Vice President, Goldwater Institute